Citeck/ecos-offers/README.md

 ![Citeck ECOS Logo](https://raw.githubusercontent.com/Citeck/ecos-ui/develop/public/img/logo/ecos-logo.png)

+**Read this in other languages: [Русский](README.RU.MD)**

 # `ecos-offers`

 The `ecos-offers` module provides a comprehensive solution for hiring employees, maintaining a candidate for the recruitment process, storing information for each candidate.

 ## Get started

-If you are new to ECOS platform and would like to run the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/ecos-community-demo).
+If you are new to Citeck platform and would like to load the software locally, we recommend you download the Dockerized version from [Demo repository](https://github.com/Citeck/citeck-community).

 ## Useful Links